The Best Surety Bond Companies for 2026

 Understanding Construction Bonds

 One of the most common and necessary applications of surety bonds is in the construction industry.
 Construction projects can be risky, with numerous parties involved and a significant amount of money at stake.
-Owners want to work with reliable contractors, contractors want to work with reliable subcontractors and suppliers, and everyone wants to receive the payment or products they were promised at the end of the job.
+Owners want to work with reliable contractors, contractors want to work with reliable subcontractors and suppliers, and everyone wants to receive the payment or completed work they were promised as project milestones are met.
 The structure of a surety bond helps provide those reassurances to different parties involved in a construction project.

 Surety bonds for construction can take several forms depending on the specific context of a project.
 This section of the guide will explain the different types of construction bonds, how to obtain them, and other important information about surety bonds in the construction industry.